WWF's Deforestation Fronts report shows that forests the size of California were lost in the tropics and sub-tropics alone, between 2004 and 2017.

-WWF believes that all companies in the supply chain from forest managers, processors, traders, and buyers, should be responsible for their business and use their power to halt deforestation and forest degradation.
-WWF supports as sustainable transition of the sector by offering recommendations on buyers and investor´s sourcing policies.
+All companies in the supply chain, from forest managers, processors, traders, and buyers, should be responsible for their business and use their power to halt deforestation and forest degradation.
+WWF offers recommendations on buyers' and investors' sourcing policies to support transition to sustainability.

-WWF has engaged with the two company groups and their stakeholders including buyers and investors, following their pledge to stopping deforestation and addressing their legacy but the companies haven´t made any progress on their commitments to date.
+WWF has engaged with the two company groups and their stakeholders, including buyers and investors, following their pledge to stop deforestation and addressing their legacy.
+However, the companies haven't made any progress on their commitments to date.